 Supports the 3-8th grade curriculum.

-Many general education teachers have some anxiety about teaching STEM programs, especially if they don't have specialized training in STEM.
+Many general education teachers have some hesitations about teaching STEM, especially if they don't have specialized training.
 But with Kid Spark, any teacher can master what it takes to become a STEM mentor.

-When you participate in the Emerging Engineers Project, Kid Spark will help you develop your capacities as a STEM mentor in the following ways:
+When you participate in the Emerging Engineers Program, Kid Spark will help you develop your capacities as a STEM mentor in the following ways:

 Fall 2019 Cohort

 Teacher buy-in is critical to the success of the project.
-We're happy to attend a school staff meeting to give a 20-minute hands-on demo and answer any questions teachers might have.
+We're happy to attend a school staff meeting to give a 20-minute hands-on demo and answer any questions teachers might have—please contact Clarissa Dieck at clarissad@kidsparkeducation.org to arrange a demonstration date/time.
 Once your school decides you want to participate and you meet the qualifications listed below, your school can submit a brief application, located at the bottom of this page.

 Still have questions?
 Please contact Jena Olson at jenao@kidsparkeducation.org.